RFM (market research): Core model

 For example, if the monetary benchmark allocated a score of 10 to annual spend over $500, for a customer who had made three purchases in the last year, the most recent being 3 months ago, and spent $600 in the year, their scores would be: R=7; F=3; M=10.
 Alternatively, categories can be defined for each attribute, e.g. recency might be broken into three categories: customers with purchases within the last 90 days; between 91 and 365 days; and longer than 365 days.
 Such categories may be derived from business rules or using data mining techniques to find meaningful breaks.

 Once each of the attributes has appropriate categories defined, segments are created from the intersection of the values.
 If there were three categories for each attribute, then the resulting matrix would have twenty-seven possible combinations.
 One well-known commercial approach uses five bins per attributes, which yields 125 segments.
 Companies may also decide to collapse certain subsegments, if the gradations appear too small to be useful.
 The resulting segments can be ordered from most valuable (highest recency, frequency, and value) to least valuable (lowest recency, frequency, and value).
 Identifying the most valuable RFM segments can capitalize on chance relationships in the data used for this analysis.
 For this reason, it is highly recommended that another set of data be used to validate the results of the RFM segmentation process.
 Advocates of this technique point out that it has the virtue of simplicity: no specialized statistical software is required, and the results are readily understood by business people.
 In the absence of other targeting techniques, it can provide a lift in response rates for promotions.

 Usage

-RFM is widely used for segmenting customers in the catalog industy.
+RFM is widely used for segmenting customers in the catalog industry.
 Brynjolfsson et al. apply it to analysing internet search and sales behaviour.